Lev Vladimir Goriansky: Architect

 Nicholas Roerich gave Goriansky his first job in America by helping remodel an old brownstone house which would become the Nicholas Roerich Museum.
 Roerich would later recommend Goriansky enrolling in the Massachusetts Institute of Technology, which he did in January 1922 and received his B.S. in Architecture in January, 1924.
 He found two good friends while studying there in Prof. William Emerson and Prof. Jacques Carlu, a French professor of art and design.
 While working part-time at Cram & Ferguson, Goriansky continued studying at MIT for his master's degree in architecture, which he received in 1925.

 With Cram & Ferguson he worked on the designs for the walls of the Baptistry of Cathedral of St. John the Divine.
 By 1929 he was working with Cross & Cross in New York City.
 Notable projects of that period include working on the City Bank-Farmers Trust skyscraper in Manhattan, New York (20 Exchange Place) and being instrumental in the exterior design of the upper half of the building and the concept of the flat top, among the first in NYC.
 At the time of completion it was the tallest stone clad building in the world.

 In 1955, Goriansky designed a family summer home at Pebble Beach, on Peabody Drive, in Northeast Harbor, Maine.

 Artist

 With the onset of the Great Depression, Goriansky's professional career as an architect would come to a close.
 He would spend 1932-1934 studying at Harvard and receiving his master's in Fine Arts, and then traveling, studying, and sketching in Europe between 1934 and 1936.
-Between 1936 and 1956 he worked as a professional artist drawing and painting a diverse body of work.
-Ranging from spiritual and biblical themes, to still lifes, landscapes, figure studies and architectural renderings, signing his works LVG.
+Between 1936 and 1956 he worked as a professional artist drawing and painting a diverse body of work, numbering over several hundred pieces.
+Ranging from spiritual and biblical themes, to still lifes, landscapes, figure studies and architectural renderings, signing his works LVG / BTS in a red square.